JasonHyun/MiFoodTech/design/design-journey.md

 #### Team:
 this page will allow for users to click on either the names or headshots of the team's members, which will cause a pop-up banner to show up.
 Said banner will include the same headshot and name of the member, as well as more detailed descriptions of who they are and what they do in the team.

-#### Future:
+#### Invest:
-Future will enable investors to see how MiTechFood will progress and develop in the future.
+Invest will enable investors to see how MiTechFood will progress and develop in the future.
 Users will be able to use a hover feature on a timeline where when they hover the mouse over the year they will be able to view descriptions of future outlook and progression.
 For the mobile version the timeline will be a carousel where users can click through arrows or dots to go to a specific slide which features certain information for a year.
 A hamburger menu will also be used for mobile design because of smaller screen size limitations.
 These aspects improve the usability of the site by making it more engaging and interactive.
 It also presents information logically and in an appealing manner.

 #### Why Us:
 This page uses a lightbox for interactivity.
 This will be used on the images of the technology.
 This includes the three images of the automatic wok and the diagram of cooking shredded potatoes.
 The user will be able to click on the image and a bigger image will pop up and the user can see it in more detail.
 The image will go away when the user x's out of the larger images.
 This improves the usability because the user can examine the technology and get more familiar with the technology.
 This is important because the intended audience is investors, so they need to understand the technology before investing.
 This helps them meet their goals because the investor is trying to learn about the company's product, so helping the audience get a closer look at the diagrams will help them achieve this goal.
 The mobile design will have a hamburger menu to use space more effectively.
 This design is common amongst many mobile website designs.